nfdi4plants/arc-validate/README.md

   - _Is there a Factor?_
   - _Does the ISA object make sense from a scientific point of view?_

+### Test classification

+Test are separated into critical and non-critical.
+Critical tests are such that concern the primal integrity of the ARC.
+If these fail, the ARC's integrity is not given and thus does not satisfy the requirements (i.e., the ARC specification) on a basic level.
+Non-Critical tests revolve around best practices in ARC and ISA structure and annotation and describe the quality of an ARC.
+If any critical test fails, the validation returns an error exit code while this does not happen if all critical tests succeed.
+This differentiation is important for, e.g., downstream applications and pipelines, using the output of the validation and behaving differently, according to the result of the validation.

+### List of critical tests

+- Is the `.arc` folder present?
+- Are a `.git` folder and all related files and subfolders present?
+- Is an Investigation file present?
+- Does the investigation have an identifier?
+- Does the Investigation have an Title?
+- Does at least one correctly registered person exist in the Investigation Contacts section?
+- Is the `studies` folder present?
+- Does each Study in the `studies` folder have a Study file?
+- Are all Studies present in the `studies` folder registered in the Investigation file?
+- Do all Studies registered in the Investigation file have an identifier?
+- Do all Studies registered in the Investigation file have a Study filepath?
+- Are all Studies registered in the Investigation file present in the filesystem?
+- Is the `assays` folder present?
+- Does each Assay in the `assays` folder have an Assay file?
+- Are all Assays present in the `assays` folder registered in the Investigation file and any Study file?
+- Do all Assays registered in the Investigation file or any Study file have an identifier?
+- Do all Assays registered in the Investigation file or any Study file have an Assay filepath?
+- Are all Assays registered in the Investigation file or any Study file present in the filesystem?
+- Is the `workflows` folder present?
+- Is the `runs` folder present?
+- Are all in the Annotation Tables described datafile paths present in the filesystem?

+### List of non-critical tests

+-

 ## Structure

 ```mermaid